Author Index

 Nicholas Wade

-Nicholas Wade is a science editor at the New York Times.
+Nicholas Wade is a science editor at The New York Times.

 Helmut R. Wagner